ibrahim030398/Employee_dashboard/README.md

 # Employee_dashboard 📈📊
-Dashboard of Employee with detail relation with other factors related to data skills used - Google locker studio, google sheets
+Dashboard of Employee with detail relation with other factors related to data. skills used - Google locker studio, google sheets.
 Imp Kpi's - Exit Rate of Employee from company
             Total Employees present in company
             Working Employee in company